ianhuet/ianhuet.github.io/global_vs_server_state.md

 });
 ```

 2. Review the GraphQL codegen configuration as manually applying the generated types is tedious.
-In place of `graphql-tag` it turns out [the codegen process generates its' own template literal tag](https://the-guild.dev/graphql/codegen/docs/guides/react-vue#writing-graphql-queries) for parsing GraphQL queries.
+In place of `graphql-tag` [the codegen process generates its' own template literal tag](https://the-guild.dev/graphql/codegen/docs/guides/react-vue#writing-graphql-queries) for parsing GraphQL queries.
 Switching this over achieves the same functionality while also automatic applying the types generated from the queries to the responses.
 ```typescript
 import { gql } from '../generated/gql';
 ```